 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 Pantoprazole belongs to a class of medication called proton pump inhibitors.
 It reduces the amount of acid that the stomach produces.
-Pantoprazole is used to treat several acid-related conditions of the stomach and intestine, including gastro-oesophageal reflux disease (GORD), commonly known as heartburn.
+Pantoprazole is used to treat several acid-related conditions of the stomach and intestine, including gastro-oesophageal reflux disease (GORD), commonly known as heartburn or indigestion.

 Pantoprazole is available in the form of 20 mg and 40 mg tablets.

-We offer a discreet, next-day delivery service on orders approved before 3pm, Monday to Friday.
-To buy Pantoprazole online from Prescription Doctor today, simply fill out our medical questionnaire.
+Prescription Doctor offer a discreet, UK next-day delivery service on orders approved before 3pm, Monday to Friday.
+You can buy Pantoprazole online in the UK from Prescription Doctor today, by simply completing our medical questionnaire.

 Over a long time, acid reflux may cause severe damage to the lining of the oesophagus.
-If untreated, the pain of heartburn may only get worse.
+If untreated, the pain of heartburn may worsen.
 Heartburn should be treated as soon as possible.

-Pantoprazole prevents the cells in the stomach from secreting acid.
-With controlled production of stomach acid, there is reduced risk of the acid rising and flowing back into the oesophagus where it may cause the uncomfortable and painful GORD symptoms, including heartburn.
+With controlled production of stomach acid, there is a reduced risk of stomach acid rising and flowing back into the oesophagus, where it may cause uncomfortable and painful GORD symptoms, including heartburn.

 Unless instructed otherwise by your doctor, a dose of one tablet a day for 4-8 weeks is recommended for treatment of heartburn.